Assault & Battery Lawyer in Victorville

 With so much at stake, you cannot afford to be without strategic legal representation.
 When you turn to Law Office of Heather Hinton, we can use our knowledge and skills to protect your rights and fight to secure the outcome that you deserve.

-Contact (760) 313-3188 today to discuss your case with our passionate Victorville assault and battery attorney.
+Contact us online or at (760) 313-3188 today to discuss your case with our passionate Victorville assault and battery attorney.

 Whether it is in the courtroom or at the negotiation table, Heather Hinton will advise on the best approach based on your unique situation.